 Students who lose a renewable scholarship due to not earning the required renewal cumulative grade point average, and are able to raise their cumulative grade point average after the completion of the next academic year (i.e. spring semester) to the renewal cumulative grade point average, could have their scholarship reinstated for the following academic year.

 It is the scholarship recipient’s responsibility to inform the student financial assistance office that he or she meets the renewal cumulative grade point average to receive their scholarship for the next academic year.
 This notification must be received in writing by the student financial assistance office prior to the end of the fourth week of classes in the fall semester.

 Once the fourth week of classes in the fall semester has passed, a student cannot receive scholarship funds retroactive for the current or previous semesters based upon meeting the renewal cumulative grade point requirement.

-This policy only applies to general operating scholarships.
-Departmental, Alumni, University, donor (non-general operating), and state scholarships will not be reinstated under this policy.
+This policy only applies to general operating university-funded scholarships.
+Departmental, alumni, donor (non-general operating), and state scholarships will not be reinstated under this policy.